infracost/docs/docs/infracost_cloud/get_started.md

 Go to [**Infracost Cloud**](https://dashboard.infracost.io) > **your organization** > **Dashboard** to see your pull request on the chart and cost breakdowns by repo, pull request and user.
 Clicking on a chart dot shows the corresponding estimate so you can investigate deeper or talk to the people working on the change.

-If you run into any issues, please join our [community Slack channel](https://www.infracost.io/community-chat), we'll help you very quickly 😄
+If you run into any issues, check the [troubleshooting guide](/docs/troubleshooting/#6-infracost-cloud-dashboard) or join our [community Slack channel](https://www.infracost.io/community-chat), we'll help you very quickly 😄

 <img src={useBaseUrl("img/infracost-cloud/dashboard-chart.png")} alt="Infracost Cloud dashboard showing pull request cost changes over the last 30 days" />